 In our L1 English simulations, we start at the stage in which the baby has just created different lexical representations for /1/ and /i/.
-At that stage, distributional learning would have led to the creation of construction constraints like "an F1 of 260 Hz is not /I/," together with a reasonably good initial ranking of these constraints (Boersma, Escudero, & Hayes, 2003).
-Because category emergence is beyond the scope of the present article, we assume instead, rather artificially, a worst-case initial state in which both virtual babies start with all constraints ranked at the same height, so that they are equally likely to perceive any auditory event as I/I or I/I. The virtual listeners are subsequently fed with input-output pairs drawn randomly from Gaussian distributions for the appropriate production environment.
-We assume that the distributions are centered about the mean F1 and duration values in Table 1.
-For both vowels and both English varieties, we chose fixed standard deviations of 0.2 octaves for F1 and 0.4 doublings for duration, which are large enough to ensure that a wide range of duration-F1 pairs occurs (these same distributions show up in Figure 5).
-For computational reasons, the duration continuum was divided into 21 values evenly spaced between 50 and 120 ms along a logarithmic scale, and the F1 continuum was divided up into 21 values evenly spaced between 260 and 500 Hz along a logarithmic scale.
-The number of relevant constraints, therefore, was 84 (= 21 steps $\times$ 2 continua $\times$ 2 categories).
+At that stage, distributional learning must have led to the creation of mapping constraints like "an F1 of 260 Hz is not /1/", together with a reasonably good initial ranking of these constraints (Boersma, Escudero, & Hayes, 2003).
+Since the current article has no space to dwell on category emergence, we assume instead, rather artificially, a worst-case initial state in which both virtual babies start with all constraints ranked at the same height, so that they are equally likely to perceive any auditory event as /1/ or as /i/.
+The virtual listeners are subsequently fed with input-output pairs drawn randomly from Gaussian distributions for the appropriate production environment.
+We assume that the distributions are centred about the mean F1 and duration values in Table 1.
+For both vowels and both English varieties, we choose fixed standard deviations of 0.2 octaves for F1 and 0.4 doublings for duration, which are large enough to ensure that a wide range of duration-F1 pairs will occur (these same distributions show up in Figure 5).
+For computational reasons, the duration continuum was divided up into 21 values evenly spaced between 50 and 120 ms along a logarithmic scale, and the F1 continuum was divided up into 21 values evenly spaced between 260 to 500 Hz along a logarithmic scale.
+The number of relevant constraints, therefore, was 84 (= 21 steps x 2 continua x 2 categories).

-Each virtual listener received 1,000 data per virtual month and changed some constraint rankings every time there was a mismatch between her perceived category and the correct category recognized by her lexicon.
-The size of the evaluation noise (the amount of fuzzy ranking associated with Stochastic OT, which is temporarily added to the ranking of each constraint at evaluation time) was held constant at 2.0, and the plasticity (the amount by which constraints are moved down or up along the ranking scale after the detection of an error) decreased with age: It was 1.0 during the first 10 months, 0.1 during the next 90 months, and 0.01 during the remaining 900 months (therefore, learning is fast at the beginning and slower but more accurate later on).
+Each virtual listener received 1000 data per virtual month, and changed some constraint rankings every time there was a mismatch between her perceived category and the correct category recognized by her lexicon.
+The size of the evaluation noise (the amount of fuzzy ranking associated with Stochastic OT, which is temporarily added to the ranking of each constraint at evaluation time) was held constant at 2.0, and the plasticity (the amount by which constraints are moved down or up along the ranking scale after the detection of an error) decreased with age: it was 1.0 during the first 10 months, 0.1 during the next 90 months, and 0.01 during the remaining 900 months (therefore, learning is fast at the beginning, and slower but more accurate later on).
 Figure 7 shows the perceptual performance of the virtual Scot and the virtual Southerner in five stages.
-As in Figures 2-4, black areas stand for /i/ perceptions, white areas for /I perceptions, and the black curve is the 50% category boundary line; as before, the gray areas stand for variable perceptions, which are possible in Stochastic OT as a result of the evaluation noise (Boersma, 1998; Boersma & Hayes, 2001).
-These pictures were computed by running each of the $21 \times 21 = 484$ possible auditory events through the perception grammar 1,000 times, keeping the evaluation noise at the same level as during learning.
-For instance, the token in the center of the square (77 ms, 361 Hz) is perceived by a simulated Southern English listener more often as /I/ than as /i/ because the constraint against perceiving 77 ms as $/1$ and the constraint against perceiving 361 Hz as /1/ are both ranked slightly below the constraint against perceiving 77 ms as /i/.
+As in Figures 2, 3, and 4, black areas stand for /i/ perceptions, white areas for /1/ perceptions, and the black curve is the 50% category boundary line; as before, the grey areas stand for variable perceptions, which are possible in Stochastic OT as a result of the evaluation noise (Boersma & Hayes, 2001).
+These pictures were computed by running each of the 21x21=484 possible auditory events through the perception grammar a thousand times, keeping the evaluation noise at the same level as during learning.
+For instance, the token in the centre of the square (77 ms, 361 Hz) is perceived by a simulated Southern listener more often as /1/ than as /i/, because the constraint against perceiving 77 ms as /1/ and the constraint against perceiving 361 Hz as /1/ are both ranked just a bit below the constraint against perceiving 77 ms as /i/.